joisig/gufurnar/README.md

 update if/when verified on other OSes).

 1. Clone our repository into some folder.
+2. Install Node.js version 0.8.1 or newer.
-2. Go to http://nodejs.org/download/ and install Node.js version 0.8.1 or
+   * Mac: Go to http://nodejs.org/download/ and install Node.js version 0.8.1 or
 newer.
+   * Linux: sudo apt-get install nodejs npm
 3. In the folder enclosing our repository (one level up), run the following commands: